Updated: July 3, 2017

 We do not intentionally or knowingly process personal information from individuals under the age of 16.
 Underage users are not allowed to use our website, but in the event they do, they should not submit any personal details and we will make every effort to delete any details of such users where a parent or guardian has informed us that these details or applicable data as defined by law have been collected.
 If you are a parent or guardian and believe that we have collected information about a child under the age of 16, please contact us in the manner described in Section

 22. Our details and contact information

-22.1 This website is owned and operated by Northfleet Publishers (an imprint of Northfleet Group LLC).
-Northfleet Group LLC is a limited liability company, registered under the laws of the State of Florida (L13000101072).
+22.1 This website is owned and operated by Northfleet Publishers, an imprint of Northfleet Group LLC, a Florida limited liability company.

 22.2 You can contact us by using our website contact form or by email addressed to “firstname.lastname@example.org”, NOT “mailto:email@example.com”, as this may end up in our spam folder.